Indigenous Health Incentive (IHI) patient registration and withdrawal for Practice Incentives Program (PIP) 012-10070040

 To participate in the IHI, practices must be approved for the PIP and meet the eligibility requirements set out in the PIP and IHI guidelines.
 They can apply for the IHI:

-See the Resources page for more details.
+The Resources page contains more details.

 Patient registration